Skip to content

 B. Limit tags header output by system

-• Look into how many inline (non ESI) render calls for content rendering you are doing, and see if you can organize it differently.
+• Look into how many inline (non ESI) render calls for content rendering you're doing, and see if you can organize it differently.

 • Consider inlining the views not used elsewhere in the given template and tagging the response in Twig with "relation" tags.